 - Qualifying hospitals and other 340B-covered entities receive discounts from pharmaceutical manufacturers participating in government-sponsored health care programs that have entered into a pharmaceutical pricing agreement with the HHS Secretary.

-- Covered entities provide drugs purchased through the 340B program to all eligible patients, regardless of a patient’s payer status and whether the drug is intended for self-administration or administration by a clinician.
+- Covered entities give drugs purchased through the 340B program to all eligible patients, regardless of a patient’s payer status and whether the drug is intended for self-administration or administration by a clinician.

 More about 340B